NicolasAndrehh/Webpack-Boilerplate/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project you can share it to other people!
+If you like this project you can give it a star!

 <p align="right"><a href="#readme-top">Back to top</a></p>